Otazka/MonoAgent/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
+about: Create a report to help us improve
+labels: bug
+---

+### Describe the bug
+A clear and concise description of what the bug is.

+### To Reproduce
+Steps to reproduce the behavior:
+1. Command run (please include flags)
+2. Environment (OS, Python version)
+3. Provider (github/gitlab/bitbucket/azure)

+### Expected behavior

+### Logs / Screenshots
+Attach relevant log excerpts (redact tokens) and screenshots if applicable.

+### Additional context
+Add any other context about the problem here.

+---
+name: Bug report
 about: Create a report to help us improve the monorepo splitter
 title: "[Bug]: "
 labels: bug